Effects of Ionic Strength on the Morphology, Scattering, and Mechanical Response of Neurofilament-Derived Protein Brushes: Results and Discussion

 As shown in Fig.~\ref{fig:fprof}, $p$ drops discontinuously to a negative value at short separations for all $I$.
 This is caused by the competition between the electrostatic repulsion dominant at large $D$ and the hydrophobic attraction between opposing brushes which dominates at small $D$.
 At a critical $D$, the two separated condensed layers from both brushes merge into a single condensed layer that occupies the entire space between the two substrates.
 As $I$ decreases, the electrostatic repulsion is less screened, which leads to a shift of the transition to smaller $D$ and a deeper attractive well.
+It is worth noting that the brush morphology and interaction is significantly affected by the dielectric inhomogeneity of the system, particularly at small separation distances.
+Furthermore, at very small separations, the excluded volume effect as a result of incompressibility and chain packing will play a significant role, where the pressure will rapidly increase and eventually become positive.
 Our work thus elucidates the non-trivial mechanical response and the corresponding morphological change between interacting brushes.